 1. Standing too long

-Many people have become accustom to the belief that, if you own a sit/stand desk, you should be standing all day.
+Many people have become accustomed to the belief that, if you own a standing desk, you should be standing all day.
 This is far from the truth.
 Studies* actually recommend that you work towards standing for two hours in the beginning and eventually build up to standing for four hours a day, alternating between sitting and standing.
 Too much of anything is a bad thing, so don’t negate your standing benefits by ditching sitting completely.

 2. Not having your standing desk at the right height